-4. What code did you modify (A diff listing would be nice)?
+3. What code did you modify (A diff listing would be nice)?
 What was the maximum classification accuracy achieved on the training set?
 How many epochs did it take to reach this level?
 How about for the validation set?
 The test set?
 Note that if you run it again on the same system with the same parameters and input, you should get exactly the same results because, by default, the code uses the same seed to the random number generator each time.
 You will need to read Section 3.1.2 carefully in order to be able to interpret your experiments and answer these questions.

 You might be wondering why you are only training on samples from a limited distribution (the "straight" images).
 The essential reason is training time.
-If you have access to a very fast machine, then you are encouraged to do these experiments on the entire set (replace straight with all in the command above.
+On modern machines you are welcome to do these experiments on the entire set (replace straight with all in the command above.
+Otherwise, stick to the "straight" images.